KirkEasterson/kale/README.md

 ## About The Project

-This repo originally a series of bash scripts to be used on an installation of Ubuntu server 21.10.
+This repository originally a series of bash scripts to be used on an installation of Ubuntu server 21.10.
 But the scripts were fragile and had to be manually tested to ensure correctness.
 Ansible is the sensible alternative to this approach, so the scripts were rewritten for Ansible.